typedb/typedb-docs/12-comparisons/00-sql-and-typeql.md

 TypeQL is the query language used in [TypeDB](https://github.com/vaticle/typedb).
 Just as SQL is the standard query language in relational databases, TypeQL is TypeDB’s query language.
 Both SQL and TypeQL are declarative query languages that abstract away lower-level operations.
 Both are:

-- Languages that attempt be readable and understandable
+- Languages that attempt to be readable and understandable
 - Languages that attempt to enable asking questions at a higher-level
 - Languages where the system figures out how to do lower-level operations